yousefalm1/to-do-list/README.md

         python3 run.py
         ```

+# User Stories

+- As a user, I want to be able to add tasks to my to-do list, including optional due dates, so I can keep track of my tasks efficiently.
+- As a user, I want to remove tasks from my to-do list when they are completed or no longer relevant, ensuring my list stays up to date.
+- As a user, I want to easily view my current to-do list, allowing me to see all the tasks I need to complete.
+- As a user, I want the option to quit the program when I'm done using it, ensuring a smooth and convenient experience.

+# Technologies Used

+- Python
+- gspread
+- Google Sheets API
+- Google OAuth2

 # Development and Deployment
 I used Codeanywhere as the development environment for this to-do list project.
 Regular commits were pushed to GitHub during the creation of the to-do list to track the development stage.
 The project was deployed on Heroku using Code Institue's mock termianl.